Ring Dinger Europe Logo

 • Bachelor’s in Nutrition, Florida State University, 1997.

-• 15,000+ patients treated across long-term clinical practice.
+• More than 15,000 patients treated across long-term clinical practice.

 • Former President of the Board of Barcelona College of Chiropractic and former International Vice President of AEQ.

-Why his experience matters for European patients
+Why his Palma clinic experience matters for travelling patients

 Featured video